Poorn-Mehta/Crypto_Buddy/readme.md

 ## Setup
+#### Important: Chromedriver has to support the Chrome version you are running, so updating your Chrome may mean that you will have redownload the latest chromedriver
 #### Download the Investments.xlsx file provided in this repository as a starting point.
 Note the path of download (to be used in Crypto_Config.py)
 #### Download Crypto.py and Crypto_Config.py files from this repository.
 It is advised that all of these files stay in same folder.
 #### Download and install [google chrome](https://www.google.com/chrome/) (if you already don't have it)